Dr. Paula van Wyk

 Post doc - Toronto Rehab Institute, University Health Network

 Dr. van Wyk first became interested in kinesiology, how the body works, and injury prevention when she was younger.
 Dr. van Wyk was extensively involved in dance and a variety of sports.
 Thus, she wanted to understand how to fully optimize her abilities and avoid injuries.
-These interests expanded to how to minimize injuries among healthcare workers (nurses, personal support workers) and the patients they care for.
+These interests expanded to how to minimize injuries among healthcare workers (nurses, personal support workers) and the patients for whom they care.
 Specifically, Dr. van Wyk has a passion for research related to transfers (bed to wheelchair, wheelchair to toilet, in and out of a motorized vehicle).

 Technology Evaluation in the Elderly Network (TVN) 2013 Knowledge Synthesis Grant